Let’s Start Learning About Digital Accessibility

 Instead of using “click here,” to label a hyperlink, add more description about where the link leads to, such as “Click here to visit our homepage.”
 Doing this will make your communications easier to scan by people who use screen readers.

-FLASH STORY: See what’s possible when our community comes together to support digital accessibility.
-Read story.
+AN EPIC STORY: See what’s possible when our community comes together to support digital accessibility.
+Watch Video.

 Extra Credit: Test your accessibility knowledge!